KevinGraca/KevinGraca/README.md

 - 👋 Hi, I’m @KevinGraca
-- 👀 I’m interested in swiftUI, flutter, react js and database
+- 👀 I’m interested in detox,  react-nactive, js and database
-- 🌱 I’m currently learning swiftUI
+- 🌱 I’m currently learning js, shoppify and react-nactive
-- 💞️ I’m looking to collaborate on swiftUi, html, databsae, css and php
 - 📫 How to reach me ...

 <!---